IceFreez3r/marketplace-tracker/README.md

 <img src="./images/readme/marketplace_history.png" alt="Marketplace Buy" width="600">

 ### Crafting
 Shows the cost for buying all ingredients for a recipe compared to the cost of buying the crafted item directly.
+Also calculates the amount of gold you would need per XP when crafting the selected item.

 <img src="./images/readme/crafting_tracker.png" alt="Crafting Tracker" width="600">